 If you deployed an Azure Databricks workspace in your own Azure Virtual Network during the VNet injection preview, you must upgrade your preview workspace to the GA version before January 31, 2020.
 See Upgrade your VNet Injection Preview Workspace to GA.

-The default deployment of Azure Databricks is a fully managed service on Azure: all data plane resources, including a virtual network that all clusters will be associated with, are deployed to a locked resource group.
-If you require network customization, however, you can deploy Azure Databricks in your own Azure Virtual Network (VNet), enabling you to:
+The default deployment of Azure Databricks is a fully managed service on Azure: all data plane resources, including a virtual network (VNet) that all clusters will be associated with, are deployed to a locked resource group.
+If you require network customization, however, you can deploy Azure Databricks data plane resources in your own virtual network (sometimes called VNet injection), enabling you to:

 - Connect to on-premises data sources for use with Azure Databricks, taking advantage of user-defined routes.

 - Connect Azure Databricks to a network virtual appliance to inspect all outbound traffic and take actions according to allow and deny rules.